-Participant Disclosure Form SACRAM MENTO EMPLOYMENT AND TRAINING AG BENCY

-Participant's Name:

-Participant's Address:

-Tarcicipant 37 taaress.
-(Street)

-(City)

-(State) (Zip) (Phone)

-Title of Request for Pro oposals for which p proposal is hereby submitted:

-you and/or your agent contributions: made campaign co mployment and Training Agency board me ontributions in aggregation of \$250 or mo

-cipant):

-Date(s):

-Amount:

-Name of Board Memb er:

-Name of Contributor (if other than Partic cipant):

-Date(s):

-Amount:

-Name of Board Memb er:

-cipant):

-(Use additional sheet,

-No contributions i

-DATE:

-DATE. ignature of Participant and/or Agent)
+Participant Disclosure Form SACRAMENTO EMPLOYMENT AND TRAINING AGENCY Participant's Name: Participant's Address: (Street) (City) (State) (Zip) (Phone) Title of Request for Proposals for which proposal is hereby submitted: Sacramento Works, Inc. or Sacramento Employment and Training Agency board member to whom you and/or your agent made campaign contributions in aggregation of \$250 or more and dates of contributions: Name of Board Member: Name of Contributor (if other than Participant): Date(s): Amount: Name of Board Member: Name of Contributor (if other than Participant): Date(s): Amount: Name of Board Member: Name of Contributor (if other than Participant): Date(s): (Use additional sheet, if necessary) No contributions made.
+DATE: (Signature of Participant and/or Agent)